Frequently Asked Questions

 Why are agencies grouped by size?

 We group agencies by workforce size to provide comparisons of organizations that may face similar management challenges in terms of numbers of employees and locations.
-Information about agency size groups can be found on the methodology page.
+Information about agency size groups can be found in methodology page.

-The categories have undergone several changes over the years.
-In 2003, the rankings featured only one list of agencies, including agencies as large as the Department of Defense (over 600,000 employees) and as small as the Office of Management and Budget (450 employees).
+The groupings have undergone several changes over the years.
+In 2003, the rankings featured only one list of agencies, including agencies as large as the Department of Defense (more than 600,000 employees) and as small as the Office of Management and Budget (450 employees).

 When will the next Best Places to Work rankings be released?